UberGeekDude/MSFS_Longitude/README.md

 # MSFS_Longitude
-Modification to MSFS2020 Cessna Longitude
+Modification to MSFS2020 Cessna Longitude modification project:
-Made a few minor changes to the Longitude package provided by dakflu-019 on Fligthsim.to.

 https://flightsim.to/file/3655/asobo-cessna-citation-longitude-flight-dynamics-modifications-project-version-1-0

+This release includes a few minor cosmetic changes to the Longitude-G5000 display provided by dakfly0219 on Fligthsim.to.

 A couple things didn't look right to me according to some pictures.
-This is not perfect, just minor changes/tweaks for the better of the project.
+This is not perfect, either, but a couple minor changes/tweaks for the better of the project.

 These changes are based on 1.83a (included)